timothyvillaraza/Tweetify/README.md

 It then ranks the artists based on mentions and generates a Spotify playlist on the user's account.

+## How To Use
+- Provide the respective tokens in the TOKENS.py file.

+ - Open Tweetify and populate the white box under "Enter the Spotify username before running:".
+Once the white box is populated, click "Launch Application" then "Begin".
+ - Spotify may ask permission for Tweetify to modify playlists.
+Press accept and the program will run.

 ## How we built it
-The application is based on python, uses Tweepy to scan discord, Spoptipy to generate a playlist, and billboard.py to build a list of top 25 artists to query on twitter.
+The application is based on python, uses Tweepy to scan discord, Spoptipy to generate a playlist, and billboard.py to build a list of top 25 artists to query on Twitter.

 ## Challenges we ran into
 <ins>Data Scraping</ins>